 -m to remove a shared memory segment.
 Use

 ps -eafl to see how much memory is being used by running processes.

 ulimit -a to see if there are any limits on the maximum amount of memory one process can address, maximum file size, and the maximum number of open files.

-If a shared memory segment is available but is too small to hold your data store, use the
+If a shared memory segment is available but is too small to hold your database, use the

-If a data store becomes invalidated because of a system or application failure, a subsequent connection recovers the data store.
-If recovery fails because you have run out of data store space, then reconnect to the data store with a larger PermSize and TempSize value than the ones that are currently in effect.
-If recovery fails because you do not have enough shared memory, then you should increase the maximum size of the shared memory segments for the system.
+If a database becomes invalidated because of a system or application failure, and you have disconnected all applications from the database, a subsequent connection recovers the database.
+If recovery fails because you have run out of database space, then reconnect to the database with a larger

 For more information on how to configure shared memory for TimesTen, see "Installation prerequisites" in the Oracle TimesTen In-Memory Database Installation Guide.